Urdzik/MovieApp/README.md

 		– getting data from server into pojo-classes

 	     __okHTTP__ <br/>
-			  –caching data from the server to display the movie offline
+	        – caching data from the server to display the movie offline

 	     __Moshi__ <br/>
-			- converting  json to object
+		– converting  json to object

    * __Coroutines__ <br/>
       – managing asynchronous network queries<br/>